Jonatan Christie: 2018-2019: Asian Games surprise, rise into the top 10

+2021: Olympic debut, Sudirman Cup slump, Thomas Cup redemption

 Christie competed at the 2020 Summer Olympics in Tokyo, Japan.
 He topped the group G standings after beating Aram Mahmoud and Loh Kean Yew.
 He lost to Shi Yuqi of China in straight games and was knocked out at the Round of 16.

 In September–October 2021, Christie alongside the Indonesian team competed at the 2021 Sudirman Cup in Vantaa, Finland.
 He played a match in the group stage against Brian Yang of Canada, but was defeated in the rubber games.
 Indonesia advanced to the knockout stage but lost at the quarterfinals against Malaysia.
 He made up for his less than favorable performance in the previous tournaments at the 2020 Thomas Cup, notably sealing Indonesia's victory against Denmark at the semifinals in a 100-minute match against Anders Antonsen and against China in the finals against Li Shifeng.
 He continued his form at the Denmark Open, but was forced to retire from his quarterfinal match against Kento Momota due to a waist injury, which forced him to withdraw from the French Open.

 During the three tournaments in Bali, Christie was defeated by Srikanth Kidambi at the second round of Indonesia Masters, but bounced back by reaching the semifinals of Indonesia Open.
 Christie did not qualify for the 2021 BWF World Tour Finals.

-2022
+2022: Breaking the title drought, World Tour Finals

 Christie started his 2022 season with a second-round exit at German Open.
 After the tournament, Christie tested positive for COVID-19.
 Luckily, he tested negative after performing two tests, and was able depart to Birmingham for the All England Open.
 He lost to Chou Tien-chen in the quarterfinals of All England.
 Christie later won the Swiss Open, his first BWF World Tour title since 2019.
-In April, he finished runner-up at the Korea Open to Weng Hongyang of China.
+In April, he reached the finals of the Korea Open, but lost to Weng Hongyang of China.
 He then finished as runner-up of the Badminton Asia Championships against Lee Zii Jia.
-However, he bowed out of the 2022 BWF World Championships at the quarterfinals.
+However, he bowed out of the 2022 BWF World Championships at the quarterfinals after squandering six match points against Chou Tien-chen.

 Despite a few more early exits, Christie managed to qualify for the 2022 BWF World Tour Finals and reached the semifinals, where he was defeated by teammate and eventual runner-up Anthony Sinisuka Ginting.